 Dissenters try to dissuade people from talking to you using rational, irrational, emotive arguments - anything they can think off to get people to go along with them.
 Some won’t accept their line of reasoning, but that doesn't matter so long as the numbers grow.
 Some people can be swayed quite easily but others will take much more persuasion.
 A dissenter will keep it going, enlisting the adage of no smoke without fire.
 They must prevent you from dousing their nonsense with a cold bucket of truth.

-A new member of your group can change the dynamic.
+A new member of a group can change the dynamic.
 Some members don’t like the competition.
 Some prefer the way it was before.
-This can be one of many things that seed dissent.
-It will hinge on something being dislikeable.
+This can seed dissent.
 It matters not one jot if the person whom you are gunning for is a laudable individual.
 All attributes are switched to negative.
 It goes further than name calling and derogatory remarks.
-It is a long grind of disapproval.
-A dissenter will seek every avenue to find a justification for their probing and aggravation.
-Things that you have done are magnified beyond belief.
-Most would not pay any serious attention to it were it not for the effort the dissenter has gone to spread falsehoods.
-Milking something small and making it seem important is a dissenter’s primary tactic.
 Having hate in their heart will not bother them in the slightest.
 Dissenters feed off the reaction to their attack.
 Simply ignoring it is not always possible.
 A story is half told, facts distorted, blatant untruths banded about.
 This can become an irritation.
 So, we need a solution.
 Showing annoyance makes it worse.

-There are good moves, profitable moves, aggressive moves, passive moves, bluffs.
+A look at poker shows us that there are good moves, profitable moves, aggressive moves, passive moves, bluffs.
 Lots of moves.
 To each of these moves there are counter moves.
 In the game of life there will be something you can do too, to counter what people are doing.
 What should one do to counter a dissenter.
 One option is to embrace them, have them be your personal troll.
 Trolls boost your rankings and ratings.
 All great people will have trolling dissenters, gathering more as their ubiquity rises.
-Does poking fun in return make the situation worse?
-Does thanking them for their input help?
 Can we maintain our composure.
 Do we simply put the record straight when it really matters, rather than at every twist and turn.
 This can be hard, particularly when you do not know who the perpetrator is.
 If it escalates and turns threatening it is harder still.
 Take control, respond to the avalanche of vitriol.
 Reply once a day – only once per day.
 Ignoring the fool may not work.
 If we feed them nothing, they get hungry, and the anger levels rise.
 As days turn into weeks the single daily response melts the snow.

 I gained a few trolls along the way for one simple reason.
-I told people the truth.
-They become trolls because they didn’t listen to all that I had to say.
+I told people the truth and they didn’t listen to all that I had to say.
 They heard the truth but didn’t give me the chance to speak about a solution to their psychological issue.
 The truth came with a solution which would have been most useful to them.
 However, they did not like me for it.
-Hence why we are inclined to tell white lies or keep our mouths shut.
+Hence why many are inclined to tell white lies or keep their mouths shut.

 Copyright © 2003-2025.
 Ignorance Paradox all rights reserved.
 First published 2003.
 Updated 2025